 What if I’m a veteran and I already paid?

-If you paid $300 and formed a Texas LLC (anytime after 1/1/2016), you can get a refund.
+If you paid $300 and formed any new veteran owned businesses (anytime after 1/1/2022), you can get a refund.

 You’ll need to send the following to the Secretary of State: